 However, it won’t apply to employees whose terms and conditions are covered by an existing ‘collective agreement’ (for example an agreement negotiated with a trade union, which can also adjust these working time matters).

-You and your employee can terminate the agreement at any time by each giving sufficient notice – gov.uk says that employees need to give you seven days notice, but with written agreements they might need to give you more notice (up to three months).
+You and your employee can terminate the opt out agreement at any time by each giving sufficient notice – the government website says that employees need to give you seven days' notice, but with written agreements they might need to give you more notice (up to three months).

-It’s important to keep a record of all workers who have opted out of the statutory regime.
+It’s important to keep a record of all workers who have opted out of the statutory working hours.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer